-I think it has more to do with ability than age.
-I’ve had some children who were ready to use the stove at eight or nine and others who I’ve felt needed more time to mature.
+When it comes to chores, I’ve always believed it has more to do with ability than age.
+Some of my children were ready to use the stove at eight or nine.
+Others needed more time to mature.
 Only you know what your child is capable of doing when it comes to chores.

-Finally don’t mistake laziness for inability.
-I’ve found that the earlier you give your child ownership of chores the more they can do at a younger age.
-Most children are very capable you just need to motivate them.
+Finally, don’t mistake laziness for inability.
+I’ve found that the earlier you give your child age appropriate chores the more they can do at a younger age.
+Most children are very capable, you just need to motivate them.

 I’m sharing with your our family’s chore list.
-Just because the two year old can do the chores on the list doesn’t mean she does all the chores on the list.
-I use the list as a guide when it comes time for chores.
-Each child does two or three chores each depending on the size of the job.
+Remember, because the two-year old can do the chores on the list doesn’t mean she does all the chores on the list.
+I use the list as a guide when it comes to assigning chores.
+Each child does one to two age appropriate chores each day depending on the size of the job.